syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/python-deinit.md

 ### The deinit(self) method (optional)

-This method is executed when syslog-ng OSE is stopped or reloaded.
+This method is executed when {{ site.product.short_name }} is stopped or reloaded.
 This method does not return a value.

 {% include doc/admin-guide/warnings/python-reload.md %}